gsauthof/libxfsx/README.md

 - [Lua][lua] - for content pretty printing support (cf. `--pp` and `config/*.lua`)
 - [libFuzzer][fuzz] - for fuzzing different parts of the library (cf. `tool/*fuzzer.cc`)

+That means on a minimal Fedora system you just need to install the following packages to get started:

+    # dnf -y install boost-devel cmake gcc-c++ git libxml2-devel \
+                     lua-devel ninja-build ragel vim

 ## Usage Notes